alberlome/cv/README.md

 #### Team Leader Frontend

 ###### Technologies
+- NPM, Vite.
+- HTML5, CSS3, SASS, Javascript, Typescript, Angular 4-13, Vue.js, React, Node.js.
+- Cypress, Jest.
+- Jenkins, SonarQube, Nexus.

+###### Architecture
+- Design patterns.
+- Hexagonal Architecture (Ports, adaptors...)

+###### Management
-- Microsoft Suite
+- Microsoft Suite.
 - SCRUM: sprints, sprint planning, scrum poker, pull requests, reviews, retrospectives, back to the init.
-- CI/CD projects
 - 1:1 meetings for control the members of team
-- Meetings for up motivations in workers and connect people in distance
+- Meetings for up motivations in workers and connect people in distance.
-- Check the stack and deploy new solution for middle and full time
+- Check the stack and deploy new solution for middle and full time.
 - Follow all projects that my team works inside.

+###### Soft Skills
+- Empathy
+- Delegate work
+- Trust in my coworkers
+- Review budgets for projects

 ###### Functions
 - Create milestones and issues from use cases.
 - Team management, including personal motivations.
 - Help and resolution all debts around the any project.
 - Control time projects and tasks.
 - Meet the objectives set by the Project Manager, working closely with functional analysts and different stakeholders.

-#### Senior Frontend Developer

-###### Technologies

-- NPM, Vite.
-- HTML5, CSS3, SASS, Javascript, Typescript, Angular 4-13, Vue.js, React, Node.js.
-- Cypress, Jest.
-- Jenkins, SonarQube, Nexus.

-###### Architecture
-- Design patterns
-- Hexagonal Architecture (Ports, adaptors...)

-###### Functions

 - Development tasks, user stories and use cases.
 - Take decissions for high level in roadmap.
 - Create and revise my PR’s and my coworkers.